At first glance, Switzerland and Wisconsin seem worlds apart. But not so fast…

 Pro Tip: Rainy day?
 Head to nearby Black Earth and visit The Shoe Box, which claims to be the “Midwest’s Largest Shoe Store.”
 (Being a bargain shopper, I had more success at their adjacent outlet store.)
 Or take a road trip to the capital city of Madison, about half an hour away.

-6. Hear The Peal Of Resounding Church Bells
+6. Sound Of Church Bells

 There’s something joyful about the sound of church bells, and thanks to the Swiss United Church of Christ, church bells still ring true in New Glarus.
 The church’s website tells me they rang their first bell in 1852 at noon and sunset to help folks keep the right time.
 It was also a fire warning so villagers could help battle a neighbor’s blaze.
 Today, there are more updated methods for timekeeping and firefighting, but the bells are another part of the undeniable charm of New Glarus.

-7. Find Something Special At Brenda’s Blumenladen
+7. Brenda’s Blumenladen (Flower Shop)

 New Glarus doesn’t lack for fun shops to explore and browse.
 One great example is Brenda’s Blumenladen (Blumenladen means flower shop).
 From the trellised garden to flower arrangements to home décor and gifts, there’s always something new here.